sOvr9000/hextorio/README.md

 ### Other Features
 The main features are above, but there are other obscure features scattered throughout the mod such as the **Fulgoran Electrocution** animation, which puts on a light show for the player to complete the "Electrocution" quest that would otherwise be too time-consuming on its own.\
-There's also an extra quality tier called "Hextreme", following legendary.
+There's also an extra quality tier called "Hextreme", following legendary.\
+Strongboxes are loot chests that randomly appear in hexes upon claim.
+They currently only give coins, but the amounts of which scale with your global net coin production.

 # Planned Features
 ### Quickly viewable hex claim cost